Glyphack/Glyphack/content/blog/a-better-keyboard.md

     n m , .
 ```

-When you press a with left hand and any of the right side can be mapped to a symbol.
+When you hold a with left hand and any of the right keys it can be mapped to a symbol.

+Here's my layout.
+I mention the key you need to hold on the left and what new keys are mapped to on the right.

-s for symbols:
+`s` for symbols:

 ```
     y ` u # i $ o %